 “The male rider had a severe, very severe broken leg – so severe in fact that Life Flight was called out,” Hintz said.

-A doctor who had witnessed the crash stopped and was helping the man when officials arrived.
+A bystander who had witnessed the crash stopped and was helping the man when officials arrived.
 He had placed a tourniquet around the rider’s leg to slow the heavy bleeding while emergency crews were en route.
 Hintze said the doctor “very likely saved that man from bleeding to death.”

 The helicopter was cancelled when both riders were loaded into a ground ambulance and transported to the hospital.